bazilinskyy/coupled-sim/README.md

 ### Configuration of agents
 _Roles_ field is a list of _ExperimentRoleDefinition_ struct's defining experiment roles with the following base data fields:
  - _Name_: short name/description of the role
  - _SpawnPoint.Point_: defines where player avatar will be spawned
  - _SpawnPoint.Type_: a type of player avatar.
-It may be either _PlayerControlledPedestrian_, _PlayerControlingCar_, _PlayerInAIControlledCar_ of an autonomous car.
+It may be either:
+-- _PlayerControlledPedestrian_,
+-- _PlayerControlingCar_,
+-- _PlayerInAIControlledCar_.

 #### Adding and removing agents
 To add a new agent either increase the size of _Roles_ array or duplicate existing role by right-clicking on the role name and selecting Duplicate from the context menu.